Skip to Content

 Now add the roasted squash to the pot.
 Then add the broth, maple syrup, pumpkin pie spice and fresh ground black pepper and stir.

 Place the lid in the locked and sealed position.
-Press Pressure Cook/Manual and cook on HIGH pressure for 5 minutes.
+Press Pressure Cook or the Manual button (depending on the model that you have) and cook on HIGH pressure for 5 minutes.

 ***If you are using un-roasted butternut squash: peel, remove the seeds and dice the squash into 1-2 inch pieces.
 Pressure cook on HIGH for 8 minutes.